 - Set incentives for when goals are met and penalties for when deadlines are missed.

 - Select a collaborative project management tool which supports the following at a minimum:

 - Robust task management including graphical views like Gantt chart, burn-down charts, and other project statistics.

 - Collaboration features similar to social media which most people are familiar with.

 - Communication tool for in-project discussions

-- Brainstorming tool which lets team members to collaborate regardless of where they are located
+- Brainstorming tool which lets team members collaborate regardless of where they are located

 - Document Management and Collaboration tools including document versioning, tagging and commenting.

-- Integration of the PM tool with third party applications help their acceptance in the organization.
+- Integration of the PM tool with third-party applications helps their acceptance in the organization.
 It also helps to reduce learning needed for new applications.

 As project management software is moving into the cloud and is becoming more and more software as a service (SaaS) , it becomes easier to add the collaboration tools to the application.
 Most PM application in the market today support some sort of communication among the team.
 The challenge is not just communication but better collaboration.
 Only a few PM tools on the market today really help with collaboration and Binfire is the leader in the Collaborative project management software.